danielwagener/docs/addons/intercom/NotifyIntercomWPF.md

 If your Workflow Post Function is not working please ensure that

 1. You have a active Intercom subscription or trial
-2. The JIRA project is connected to Intercom
+2. The Jira project is connected to Intercom
 3. [Conversation linking is enabled](ConversationLinkingConfiguration.md#enabledisable-conversation-linking) in the connection configuration